Household registration in Taiwan: History

 In the early 20th century during Japanese rule, the Government-General of Taiwan started to build very thorough household registration records for both families and persons, like the Koseki system implemented in Mainland Japan.
 The census in Taiwan was conducted in 1905, with the complete household registration records compiled in the next year according to the new law.
 The records established in 1906 forms the basis of modern household registration after the World War II until today.
 In the Japanese era, the household registration was maintained by the Japanese police, applications for registration can also be filed through Hoko offices.

 After the World War II, the competent authority household registration moved to civil administration.
 However, with the large number of refugees from the Chinese Civil War fleeing to Taiwan, the National Identification Card was issued first time in Taiwan in 1949 to enhance social control.
 Later, with the tension of the Second Taiwan Strait Crisis, the competent authority of the household registration was transferred to the National Police Agency in 1969.

 The democratization process in Taiwan started in the early 1990s.
 Household registration was made independent of the police in July 1992.
 The nationwide computer system on managing household registration was established in October 1997.

 Current implementation

 Administration

 The household registration record is administered by the Department of Household Registration (戶政司), Ministry of the Interior in the central government.
-In every Taiwanese townships, county-administered cities and districts, there is at least one field Household Registration Office (戶政事務所) which accepts applications and registrations from the public.
+In all Taiwanese townships, county-administered cities and districts, there is at least one field Household Registration Office (戶政事務所) which accepts applications and registrations from the public.

 Registration records were digitized in the early 1990s.
 The nationwide online Household and Conscription Information System (戶役政資訊系統) was completed in September 1997.
 The system is maintained by both the Department of Household Registration and National Conscription Agency to serve both the civil registration and conscription in Taiwan.